-Hand injuries occur frequently, but 70.9% could have been prevented through the use of safety gloves.
-We're taking a look at some typical types of hand injuries and how they could be prevented by wearing the right equipment.
+Hand injuries occur frequently, but 70.9% could have been prevented through the use of safety gloves, with 70 percent of workers don’t wear hand protection, and of those who do, 30 percent don’t wear the right kind of glove for the task.
+We're taking a look at some typical types of hand injuries and how they could be prevented by wearing the right protection.

 The most frequent type of injury, minor cuts to the fingers or hands can occur in a number of ways.
 This engineer cut his finger on the edge of a bolt head on a faulty air-conditioning unit.
 The cut was small and required only minimal first aid, but even minor cuts still cause pain to the employee and lost time to the employer.

 To protect from small cuts and scrapes, you would need to supply cut level A gloves.
 Cut level A is tested using 2 Newtons of force and should only be used for tasks that are low cut risks to the handler, such as general product handling, warehouse and assembly line work, and some low risk construction jobs.

 In some workplaces, workers have to deal with components that are very hot.
 This can lead to burns if not properly protected.
 The severity of burns depend on the circumstances, but many types cause scarring which can be harrowing for the person involved.

 Hand protection for these tasks should be certified under the EN407 standard - tested to protect against thermal risk.

 When deeper cuts occur, the repercussions can be more serious.
 This subcontractor was stripping cable insulation for connection in a control box using a fixed bladed knife.
 When the knife slipped, the subcontractor cut deeply into their thumb.
 This injury required treatment at hospital.